Make sure it’s really broken before starting garbage disposal installation

 The snap ring fits into a groove on the lower end of the sink flange.
 When you’re working under the sink, it prevents the upper mounting bracket from falling off.
 Removing an old snap ring can be frustrating-unless you know this trick: Starting at the break in the ring, insert a thin-blade screwdriver between the ring and the flange.
 Pull down on the ring with the screwdriver’s blade and walk the blade around the ring.
 The ring will pop right off.

 After you install the new sink flange, you don’t want it shifting around when you’re assembling the parts underneath.
 Movement of the flange could break the seal between the flange and the sink, inviting a leak.
-Your best bet is to ask a helper to press down on the sink flange, or if you’re working alone, find something to weight it down, such as the old disposal.
+Your best bet is to ask a helper to press down on the sink flange, or if you’re working alone, find something to weigh it down, such as the old disposal.
 Place an old towel under the weight so you don’t scratch the sink.
 If the bottom of your sink is quite concave, the old disposal might not contact the flange.
-In that case, place a can on the flange, then weight down the can.
+In that case, place a can on the flange, then weigh down the can.

 When you hang the new disposal, rotating the lower mounting ring tightens the seal between the disposal and the sink flange.
 The lower ring rides up a set of ramps on the upper ring-pretty neat!
 But the final inch or so of rotation requires a fair amount of force.